Planning to Take Care of a Senior During COVID-19? Read This First.

 - Informal helpers: Talk with family members, friends, neighbors, and members of your religious congregation about ways they can help and create a contact list.
 Just knowing you have back-up can help relieve stress.

-- Nutrition programs: Most senior centers, churches, and community centers temporarily stopped serving in-house meals, but offer free or low cost prepared meals for pick-up or delivery.
+- Nutrition programs: Most community nutrition centers stopped serving in-house meals due to COVID, but many still offer free or low cost prepared meals for pick-up or delivery.

 - GPS medical alert with caregiver tracking: As many as 50% of dementia patients who wander away from home can suffer serious injuries or even die if they aren’t found within 24 hours.
 A medical alert system with a caregiver tracking option gives caregivers the ability to monitor the location of their loved one.